ckopec-dev/Stem-Cheatsheets/Salesforce.md

 Called when an object is created from the class.

+### Interfaces

+An interface is like a class with unimplemented methods.
+Used to provide an abstraction layer.

 ### sObjects

 Every record in SFDC is represented as an sObject in Apex.